 Main Sequence and risk zones

 Concrete and stable components (A≈0, I≈0).
-Hard to change because of many dependencies.
+Hard to change because many dependencies rely on them.

 Abstract and unstable components (A≈1, I≈1).
-Abstractions without implementations.
+Abstractions that are weakly connected to real implementations.

 Connascence Types